 When executing on KNIME Server, a preference controls whether those nodes may access the local file system of the KNIME Server Executor or not.
-With this release, local file system access is disallowed by default (previously it was allowed).
+With the KNIME Server release 4.12, local file system access is disallowed by default (previously it was allowed).